Exact subcategories, subfunctors of $\operatorname{Ext}$, and some applications: subcategories and subfunctors of from numerical functions and applications to module categories

-In this section, we present tools to identify exact subcategories of an exact category, and hence also subfunctors of $\Ext^1$ due to Proposition \ref{exsub}, coming from numerical functions.
-Our first result in this direction is an application of Proposition \ref{specext}.
+In this section, we present tools to identify exact subcategories of an exact category coming from certain numerical functions.
+Consequently, due to Proposition \ref{exsub}, we are also able to identify subfunctors of $\Ext^1$ associated with certain numerical functions.
+Our first result in this direction is an application of Theorem \ref{specext}.